OpenLiberty/liberty-tools-intellij/README.md

 | View integration test report (Maven) | Views the integration test report file if it exists at `/target/site/failsafe-report.html`.                                                                                                                                                                                                                                                                                                                               |
 | View unit test report (Maven)        | Views the unit test report file if it exists at `/target/site/surefire-report.html`.                                                                                                                                                                                                                                                                                                                                      |
 | View test report (Gradle)            | Opens the test report file if it exists at the default location `build/reports/tests/test/index.html`.
 This action command is only available to Gradle projects.
 Gradle projects only have a single action command for test result reporting.                                                                                                                                                                             |

+## External Settings

+Liberty Tools will honour:
+- the Maven home path set in the **Preferences > Build, Execution, Deployment > Build Tools > Maven** window when running Liberty dev mode on Maven projects.
+- the Gradle user home set in the **Preferences > Build, Execution, Deployment > Build Tools > Gradle** window when running Liberty dev mode on Gradle projects.

 ## Requirements